mdp/go-statx/README.md

 Enter verification code from StatX and if successful you will receive API keys

 Get a list of groups
-`statx list --apikey 12345abcdef --authtoken yourauthtoken`
+`statx --apikey 12345abcdef --authtoken yourauthtoken list`

 Get a list of Stats in a group
-`statx list --apikey 12345abcdef --authtoken yourauthtoken --group groupid`
+`statx --apikey 12345abcdef --authtoken yourauthtoken --group groupid list`

 Update the value of a Stat
-`statx update --apikey 12345abcdef --authtoken yourauthtoken --group groupid --stat statid --value 47`
+`statx --apikey 12345abcdef --authtoken yourauthtoken --group groupid --stat statid --value 47 update`

 ### Library